WildCodeSchool/2023-01-EN-Berlin-Remote2-Markdown/lisa-roehrig.md

 # Welcome to my profile!

+I am 32 years old, identify as a woman and am originally from a small town near Hamburg.
+I grew up on a horse farm in the beautyful green countryside of Elmenhorst.

 This is how I pronounce my name: [Click here to download the recording](https://github.com/WildCodeSchool/2023-01-EN-Berlin-Remote2-Markdown/blob/main/assets/lisa-roehrig.m4a)

 ## What I like doing in my free time